Swiss seniors take government to European court over climate

 “It’s been proved that we older women are particularly sensitive (to climate change),” said plaintiff Rosmarie Wydler-Waelti, 73, from Basel.
 “We get sick a little bit faster due to heat waves than older men or other groups.”

-After exhausting domestic legal avenues, the group has taken its case to the Strasbourg, France-based tribunal in the hope of setting a precedent that will apply to all signatories of the European Convention on Human Rights.
-It is linked to two further cases brought by other groups that will be heard by the court in the coming months.
+After exhausting domestic legal avenues, the group has taken its case to the Strasbourg, France-based tribunal in the hope of winning a ruling that applies to all signatories of the European Convention on Human Rights.

-“We are suing for our human right to life,” said Lore Zablonier, a 78-year-old from Zurich who stood outside the court with supporters and the environmental group Greenpeace.
+“We are suing for our human right to life,” said Lore Zablonier, a 78-year-old from Zurich who stood outside the court.
 “With this case, we want to help spur politicians into action a little bit.”

+Lawyers for the Swiss government said they want the court to dismiss the case.

+“The plaintiffs are not sufficiently affected with the required intensity in their right to life for the application to be admissible,” said Alain Chablais, who represented the Swiss government at the hearing.

 A verdict is expected next year.